Open the Dream Gate Championship: Belt design

 The title belt's face has a "gate" on it represented by a hinged metallic door that contains a plate with the titleholder's name.
 Any official challenger for the belt carries a key used to open the gate, and should they win the title, then they can open the gate and put their name inside it.
 However, if the title is successfully defended, then the key is added to the main plate of the belt as a symbol of the respective successful defense.
-The original title belt was lost following Dragon Gate's July 20, 2015 event, which forced the promotion to create a new belt, which debuted on August 16, 2015.
+The original title belt was lost following Dragongate's July 20, 2015 event, which forced the promotion to create a new belt, which debuted on August 16, 2015.